-Our interest in carbon capture and storage relates to the response of microorganisms to carbon dioxide, both in storage reservoirs and as a tool for monitoring leakage at the surface.
-We have been involved in studying microbial responses to elevated carbon dioxide associated with natural carbon dioxide seeps and experimental injections in both terrestrial and marine environments.
+Our interest in carbon capture and storage (CCS) relates to the response of microorganisms to carbon dioxide (CO2), both in storage reservoirs and as a tool for monitoring leakage at the surface.
+We have been involved in studying microbial responses to elevated CO2 associated with natural CO2 seeps and experimental injections in both terrestrial and marine environments.
 We are continuing this work at the GeoEnergy Test Bed.

-Microbial activity in carbon dioxide injection wells may result in blockage through mineral precipitation or cause other unwanted geochemical reactions to take place in the reservoir.
-Current work focusses on understanding how impurities in the stored carbon dioxide affect microbial activity.
-Another area we work on is using microbes that precipitate carbonates to bioremediate existing hydrocarbon wells for carbon capture and storage.
+Another area we work on is using microbes that precipitate carbonates to bioremediate existing hydrocarbon wells for CCS.
 This biotechnological precipitation has applications in sealing fractures and repairing damage in many other contexts as well as CCS.

 CCS project websites:

-Microorganisms that consume methane respond rapidly to methane emissions.
-We are trying to understand the response of microbes that consume methane and other alkanes to determine whether they can be used to identify whether the methane is from a biological or geological sources.
-The organisms capable of consuming alkanes may also display behaviours that are beneficial to the bioremediation of a vast number of contaminants which we are beginning to explore.
+Microorganisms that consume methane (CH4) respond rapidly to CH4 emissions.
+We are trying to understand the response of microbes that consume CH4 and other alkanes to determine whether they can be used to identify whether the CH4 is from biological or geological sources.
+The organisms capable of consuming alkanes may also display behaviours that are beneficial to the bioremediation of a vast number of contaminants, which we are beginning to explore.

-Methanotrophs in soils project website: Turning Down the Gas: what is the potential for microbial mitigation of methane leakage from soils?
+- Turning Down the Gas methanotrophs in soils: what is the potential for microbial mitigation of methane leakage from soils?

 Microorganisms can be used to extract a range of metals from ores and may provide more sustainable mining techniques.
 Much of our research is targeted at understanding how microorganism can be harnessed to extract and separate rare earth elements, initially from ion adsorption clays.
 We are expanding our biomining research to other ores and other critical metals.